SAP-archive/teched2021-INT160/README.md

 ## Requirements

+A **Windows machine** is required to run the entire workshop.
-The requirements to follow the exercises in this repository are described in the [Setup PDF document](exercises/exercise0/Setup%20Trial%20Landscape.pdf)
+The requirements to follow the exercises in this repository are described in the [Setup PDF document](exercises/exercise0/Setup%20Trial%20Landscape.pdf).

 ## Exercises